What if you had $1,000 to spend on your health?

 *Jenny selected the 5mg dose.
 We recommend starting with the lowest dose possible if you haven’t taken melatonin before.

 I’ve started the egg freezing process and discovered I have low AMH (anti-Müllerian hormone) levels for my age, which affects fertility outcomes.
 This caught me by surprise because nothing else in my health history would’ve suggested this, and I honestly wasn’t thinking much about fertility before.
-There’s some evidence that co-enzyme Q10 can PubMed Central “Does coenzyme Q10 supplementation improve fertility outcomes in women undergoing assisted reproductive technology procedures?
+There’s some evidence that co-enzyme Q10 can improve egg quality PubMed Central “Does coenzyme Q10 supplementation improve fertility outcomes in women undergoing assisted reproductive technology procedures?
 A systematic review and meta-analysis of randomized-controlled trials” View Source and therefore fertility chances (though it’s not guaranteed), so I’ve been taking it in advance of egg retrieval.

 *A note to speak with your physician about taking Co-Enzyme, as it could have adverse effects and interact with other medications.